DebBidhi/Logistic-Regression-from-Scratch/README.md

 ### Model's Car Perception
 ![image](https://github.com/user-attachments/assets/b53660ea-7708-422a-a499-428c1cfd38d6)
-this is what my model's reconstruction of its learned parameters of **what is a car!**
+This is what my model's reconstruction of its learned parameters of **what is a car!**

 ## Key Features
 - Built entirely using NumPy